-Process: If the competition you are entering requires a synopsis (Skylark and Opening of a Novel), you must combine the synopsis and submission into ONE file before uploading.
+Process: If the competition you are entering requires a synopsis (Opening of a Novel), you must combine the synopsis and submission into ONE file before uploading.
 (Our system does not allow the uploading of more than one file per entry.)

 Judging: The decisions of the judges are final and the judges reserve the right to withhold awards if no entry reaches an appropriate standard.

-Winner Announcement: The shortlist and winners will be announced at the Writers’ Weekend at the Saturday Dinner and also on the Writers’ Weekend website: www.writersweekend.uk
+Winner Announcement: The shortlist and winners will be announced on this website on Friday, 25 June, 2021 at: www.writersweekend.uk

 Feedback: If you purchased feedback on your Opening of a Novel or Flash Fiction competition entry, it will be sent the week after the Writers’ Weekend (28 June – 2 July, 2021).
 The other competitions do not offer feedback, unless you win a prize.